rnarayana/rnarayana/README.md

 ### Hi there!

-I'm Narayana, a software engineer from India.

-Currently, I'm looking to spend more time on open source and learning, and this is the start of that attempt
+I'm looking to spend more time on open source and learning, and this is the start of that attempt.

 - Interests:
   - Music (Classical, Carnatic, New Age)